Audit Committee Charter

 D. Oversight of Risk Management

-D.3 Review with the General Counsel and members of the Legal and Compliance Department, as appropriate, (a) any legal matters (including major legislative or regulatory developments) that may constitute or create contingent liabilities and risks that may be material to IEEE; and (b) other matters that could materially impact IEEE’s contingent liabilities and risks, including reputational risk.
+D.3 Review with the General Counsel and members of the Legal and Compliance Department (a) any legal matters (including major legislative or regulatory developments) that may constitute or create contingent liabilities and risks that may be material to IEEE; and (b) other matters that could materially impact IEEE’s contingent liabilities and risks, including reputational risk.

-D.4 Request, as appropriate, reports from key members of management and the professional staff regarding high-risk areas or topics of current interest in the risk management field.
+D.4 Request reports from key members of management and the professional staff regarding high-risk areas or topics of current interest in the risk management field.

 E. Regulatory/Compliance Oversight Responsibilities